 Wiley Rein’s Franchise Group provides a full range of legal services to meet the needs of franchisors.
-In addition to our domestic expertise, our attorneys specialize in helping U.S. franchisors expand internationally, having done franchise deals in more than 60 countries and in helping non-U.S. franchisors develop in the U.S. Chambers USA rates the Group as one of the nation’s leading franchise practices, noting that it is “a strong contender in the transactional and compliance-related areas” and “offers a wide range of services to both startup and established franchise systems.”
+In addition to our domestic expertise, our attorneys specialize in helping U.S. franchisors expand internationally, having done franchise deals in more than 70 countries and in helping non-U.S. franchisors develop in the U.S. Chambers USA rates the Group as one of the nation’s leading franchise practices, noting that it is “a strong contender in the transactional and compliance-related areas” and “offers a wide range of services to both startup and established franchise systems.”
 Our attorneys also have extensive experience as franchise counsel in a variety of financial transactions, including whole business securitizations (WBS).
 Read the 2014 International Year in Review here.

 We pride ourselves on the personal attention that our attorneys provide to clients, a level of service acknowledged by Chambers USA, which noted that clients commended the Group for its “excellent way of building relationships with their clients.”
 We are committed to learning about our clients’ businesses so we can better identify and address client needs, and consider it high praise that a client told Chambers, “They’re basically my right arm when it comes to our franchise work outside the USA.”
 We regularly provide franchise compliance training to our clients at no cost and staff matters so that we do not over-lawyer matters, nor do we delegate responsibility to lawyers the client has never met.
 Instead, we use our resources, including our associates and legal assistants, to promote efficiency, but never as a substitute for the personal attention of the partners with whom our clients have developed a trusting relationship.
 Our goal is to build long-term relationships with our clients and help them as they grow their systems.
 As a result of our efforts, we have represented many franchisors for a decade or longer.